justincwatt/wp-monthchunks/readme.txt

 1. This is how Monthchunks looks on the Twenty Eleven theme.
 Here you can see that four years of archives (up to 48 links, eventually) take up only 200 vertical pixels of precious sidebar real estate.

 == Changelog ==
+= 2.3 =
+* Use WordPress' Date and Time Locale object to localize month names in tooltip
+* Change default year_order sort to descending (more closely matches wp_get_archives)
+* Appropriately escape html output (though largely unnecessary)
+* Fix: only display archive link for months with posts (not pages)

 = 2.2 =
 * Generate output with a single SQL query, instead of N+1, where N was the number of years of post archives